StoneStepsInc/fit/README.md

   * `app_version` `TEXT NOT NULL`

-    Application version that generated this scan record.
+    Version of the application that generated this scan record.

   * `scan_time` `INTEGER NOT NULL`

     Number of seconds since 1970-01-01, UTC.
-Use `datetime(timestamp, 'unixepoch')` to output as a calendar time in SQLite shell.
+Use this expression to output it as a calendar time in SQLite shell.

+        datetime(scan_time, 'unixepoch')

   * `scan_path` `TEXT NOT NULL`